TabletopGen: Tabletop Scene Generation and Interactive Simulation for Robotic Manipulation

-\paragraph{Qualitative Evaluation.} Fig. \ref{fig:compare-image} compares our method with \textbf{single-image reconstruction} baselines under the same inputs.
-Thanks to our precise per-instance 3D reconstruction and the robust pose and scale alignment approach, TabletopGen produces consistent object counts and categories, finer geometry with unified style, semantically coherent layouts, and collision-free placement.
-In contrast, the retrieval-based method (e.g., ACDC) is limited by its fixed asset library, failing to match specific object styles and shapes.
-Generative reconstruction methods (e.g., Gen3DSR and MIDI) struggle with occlusions, leading to incomplete instance generation, object interpenetration, and layout inaccuracies.
-This finding aligns with the high collision rates reported in Table \ref{tab:quantitative}.
-Overall, TabletopGen delivers more realistic, interaction-ready tabletops with diverse types.
+\cref{fig:compare-image} compares our method with \textbf{single-image} baselines on both synthesized images and real-world photos.
+Thanks to our precise per-instance generation and robust pose and scale alignment, TabletopGen produces consistent object counts and categories, finer geometry with unified style, semantically coherent layouts, and collision-free placement.
+In contrast, the retrieval-based method (\eg, ACDC) is limited by its fixed asset library, failing to match specific object styles and shapes.
+Generative reconstruction methods (\eg, Gen3DSR and MIDI) struggle with occlusions, causing incomplete instance generation, object interpenetration, and layout inaccuracies.
+This finding aligns with the high collision rates reported in \cref{tab:quantitative}.
+Overall, TabletopGen delivers more realistic, simulation-ready tabletops with diverse types.

-Furthermore, we demonstrate our \textbf{text-to-scene} capability by comparing TabletopGen against the recent tabletop generation method, MesaTask, in Fig. \ref{fig:mesa}.
-MesaTask retrieves assets and places them on a fixed plane, limiting diversity and fidelity and occasionally causing minor collisions(e.g., the remote control and the can in the bottom row).
-In contrast, TabletopGen generates the entire scene, including the stylistically consistent table, delivering more realistic visual appearances, richer instance counts, more reasonable arrangements, and collision-free layouts.
+We also demonstrate our \textbf{text-to-scene} capability by comparing with MesaTask in \cref{fig:mesa}.
+MesaTask retrieves assets and places them on a fixed plane, limiting diversity and fidelity and occasionally causing minor collisions(\eg, the remote control and the can in the bottom row).
+In contrast, TabletopGen generates the entire scene, including the stylistically consistent table, delivering more realistic visual appearance, richer instance counts, more reasonable arrangements, and collision-free layouts.